ka9q/ka9q-radio/docs/ka9q-radio.md

 rate of the A/D converter.
 In most cases you should use the default A/D sample rate.

+**iface**  [global only, no default] Optional, but recommended.
+This specifies the network interface to be used for all multicast network traffic from *radiod*.
+If not specified, the default
+Linux multicast interface will be used. *This may not be what you want!* Many computers, including most recent Raspberry Pis have both a wired Ethernet interface (usually eth0) and a WiFi interface (wlan0).
+If wlan0 comes up before eth0, which can happen if you have a "smart" Ethernet switch with the spanning tree protocol (STP) enabled, the Linux kernel may pick it as the default multicast interface.
+Since most WiFi networks handle multicast traffic poorly, this will probably result in lost traffic and erratic operation on your entire network, not just for *ka9q-radio*.

 **data** String; no default.
 Not valid in *modes.conf*.
 Specifies the DNS name of the multicast group to be used for receiver output streams.
 If not specified in the